alcabanillas/tictactoe/README.md

 Tic tac toe game implemented in REACT.
 There are two components:\
 - Board game
 - Square
-The board game mantains an internal array with the current board state.
+The board game mantains two internal states:
+- An array with the current board state
+- An internal var with the current player.

 ## :sparkles: Features ##